Skip to main content

 Six Spectator Sparklers

 Anita Brookner's hack work output was prodigious.
 Here's a selection from three decades of her Spectator reviews and articles.
-Many more are freely available on the Spectator archive and main sites.
-(Click on the titles below to link to the original articles.)
 'A Stooge of the Spycatcher', July 1987 The painful astonishment of a deceived soul: that line from Adolphe , via Brookner's Providence , might well be applicable here.
 Her dismay at being mentioned in Peter Wright's notorious Spycatcher is palpable even at this distance.
 But the dignity with which she sets out her 'great and steady anger' in this Spectator reply awards Brookner the undoubted moral victory.
 'Repose is taboo'd by anxiety', October 1993 This piece on Oliver Sacks's Migraine is magisterial.
 An essay both restrained and candid.
 'Even less fiction than Stranger ', May 1994 Brookner, Kafka, Camus, Existentialism: who could ask for more?
-The ...
+The 'grandeur de l'homme sans espoir': not for the first time, one senses Brookner writing about herself while ostensibly giving he...